CONCERNS about this application for development are numerous and far-reaching:

 The development as currently proposed has a private nature trail along Hominy Creek that the developers state will be open to the public and include public parking.
 They have not committed to making this a public greenway by deeding or granting easement to the County.
 They have not committed to constructing it to the County's standards of construction.
 They have not committed to connecting it to the existing adjacent Hominy Creek Greenway or the proposed future greenway system going out Hominy Creek/Sand Hill Rd. towards Enka.
 Please reference the statement from Friends of Hominy Creek Greenway and the Buncombe County Trails Master Plan.
 A private partner to develop a segment of greenway here would be desirable, but it needs to be done completely, with connectivity, and gifted to the public immediately. *UPDATE: Developer has agreed to give a 20' easement to the County and construct a 6' to 8' width gravel trail.
 Building a gravel trail on flat land is not the difficult or expensive part of greenway construction.
 It is the connections that matter for a short flat stretch such as this.
 In fact, a flat dirt path with connections on either end would be more useful.
 There has been no agreement to connect this trail at either end, so it would remain a drive-to destination with high traffic congestion and with unsafe conditions for pedestrians and cyclists trying to access a trail intended for pedestrians and cyclists, essentially a drive-to greenway (?).
 The plans include no pedestrian infrastructure on their road frontage.
 So again, this means there would be no way to safely walk into or out of the development.
 The 20' permanent easement to the County is not mentioned in the new application.
 To spend the money on a public gravel trail here is short-sighted without the connections to actually make it a useful segment of the Buncombe County Greenway Master Plan.
 It is marketing, not functional greenway.

 This project as proposed has no “affordable housing;” it is market rate housing.
 The project will be presumably be marketed to seniors 55+ (people coming from larger markets or having more than one home?) and will also include a hotel of 56 Short Term Rental units.
 Asheville’s need for more affordable housing is being widely covered in the media and is at the forefront of our collective political conscience.
 Money is being spent by various groups to try to understand and plan for the challenges of affordable housing.
 It is not a challenge that is unique to the Asheville area.
 Larger cities such as Charlotte where developers have built similarly are also still acutely suffering from a lack of affordable housing.
 The data and analysis to date do not point to a simple supply/demand relationship that more market-rate rentals lead to more affordability (see the Bowen Report.)
 Supporting a proposed project just because it brings new units to the market is a strategy that will only lead to more problems around growth, inadequate infrastructure, and congestion.
 Will any of the units once constructed be affordable and remain that way?
 Will the proposed development push out residents and/or make unlivable areas that were previously affordable and livable?
 Will the constructed project expand the tax base that supports the surrounding infrastructure?
 (No, because City of Asheville infrastructure surrounds this.)
 How does this project meet the publicly stated strategic goals of affordability?
 Does this project place too much of a burden on one geographic location with its sheer size? *UPDATE: Predictably, the developer agreed to remove the 56 Short Term Rental unit hotel.
 The building has not been removed from the site plan and will add to the market rate rental count instead.
 The site plan still shows a group of 6 "tree houses" in a different location.
 Their application for conditional use still says uses will include "cottages, .... vacation rentals buildings."
 Market rate rentals are built because developers feel certain that they will be able to increase their rents over time.
 If they instead forecast decreasing rental demand, they would not build.
 Development of this nature is exploitative with its promises and does not deliver affordability.
 It is a relatively short-term investment product that is packaged and sold for multi-million dollar profits through REITs. *UPDATE: The developer has agreed to a condition designating 5% of their units as affordable housing by County standards.
 This is not mentioned in their actual Application for Conditional Use.
 No definition of affordability provided in terms of income level or duration.
 If they agree to the County's definition of affordable units, it would mean rent ranging from $1039/month for an efficiency unit up to $1717/month for a 3-bedroom unit.
 And, of course, 95% of the units would rent at market prices above these "affordable" rates.
-Developer does not plan to offer "nightly rentals," but this would not prohibit other short term rental use within this City neighborhood.
+The developer does not plan to offer "nightly rentals," but this would not prohibit other short term rental use within this residential neighborhood.

 Not In My Back Yard is cited as the main reason why people get involved to oppose developments and is often characterized as being motivated by a desire to exclude affordable housing and/or minorities.
 This is not the case with this project; most of those opposed are very concerned about safety, environmental impact, adequate infrastructure, smart growth, and affordability.
 To push a huge development with multiple concerning aspects into an area with no community or City involvement in the planning, and no elected officials involved in the approval, should not be wished on anyone's neighborhood.
 Not In Anyone's Back Yard!

 The problems with coordination between the two planning departments, the City’s loss of Extraterritorial Jurisdiction (ETJ), and the resulting unfortunate consequences are all on full display with this proposal.
-The City and County need to come together in their planning regulations to rebuff developerment that intentionally takes advantage of the loss of ETJ.
-Did you know that a church property could be turned into a mini-city in Buncombe County, tripling your neighborhood's population, without a zoning change and without your elected officials voting on it?
+The City and County need to come together in their planning regulations to rebuff development that intentionally takes advantage of the loss of ETJ.
+Did you know that a church property could be turned into a mini-city in Buncombe County, tripling your neighborhood's population, without a zoning change, and without your elected officials voting on it?
 Sprawl and commuters will only increase as former City and County residents flee to the outskirts or other counties when their neighborhoods are destroyed by poorly planned development.
 Development should enhance quality of life for an area, not damage it.

 Zoning Ordinance / Oversight / Accountability